PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 ![First Run of App](images/FirstRun.PNG)

-It doesn't look too exciting yet, but there are lots of good things setup under the hood and will see some of that in action.
+This now a Prism app.
+There isn't much here yet, but there are lots of things that Prism can help out with, such as breaking up the app into manageable chunks, navigation and implementing the MVVM patterns.

 ## View Models

 WPF is well setup to use an MVVM pattern and Prism helps a lot with this.
-It has a base class that handles the INotifyPropertyChanged infrastructure that publishes changes from thew view model to the view.
+It has a base class that handles the INotifyPropertyChanged infrastructure that publishes changes from the view model to the view.
 There are some other classes that make it simple to handle buttons from within the view model as opposed to writing an event handler in your code behind.

-First there needs to be some controls added to our view.
-Go to ```MainWindow.xaml``` and add the following markup inside the ```<Grid></Grid>```.
+First there needs to be some controls added to the view.
+Go to ```MainWindow.xaml``` and add the following markup inside the ```<Grid></Grid>``` element.

 ```xml
         <Grid.RowDefinitions>